COUNTERMARK SUBSCRIPTION AGREEMENT

 - 14. Force majeure

-1.1 Subject to the Customer purchasing the Issuer Subscriptions (or, as the case may be, the Document Allowance), Wessex Technology hereby grants to the Customer a non-exclusive, non-transferable right to permit the Issuers and Users to use the Services and the Guidance during the Subscription Term solely for the purpose of Annotation, Redaction, Validation or Tracing of Customer’s own Documents.
+1.1 Subject to the Customer purchasing the Issuer Subscriptions (or, as the case may be, the Document Allowance), Wessex Technology hereby grants to the Customer a non-exclusive, non-transferable right to permit the Issuers and Users to use the Services and the Guidance during the Subscription Term solely for the purpose of Annotation, Redaction, Validation or Tracing of Customer’s own Documents or Products (Items).

 1.2 The Customer undertakes that:

-(a) each Issuer shall keep a secure password for his use of the Services and Guidance, that such password shall be changed no less frequently than MONTHLY and that each Issuer shall keep his password confidential;
+(a) each Issuer shall keep a secure password for their use of the Services and Guidance and that each Issuer shall keep their password confidential;

 (b) it shall maintain a written, up to date list of current Issuers and provide such list to Wessex Technology within 5 Business Days of Wessex Technology's written request at any time or times;